waldo-irc/ArmPi/README.md

 3. double click the .bat and watch magic fly -
 4. https://127.0.0.1 for the web portal.

+-- Ports open in QEMU redirection are 2222 for ssh, 80 and 443 for web, and 8088 for the web shell.

 ## Linux Instructions coming soon ---

 ## Screenshots